ansys/pysimai/doc/source/user_guide/config_file.rst

 Proxy
 """""

-If your network is situated behind a proxy, then you must add its address in a ``https_proxy`` key in the ```[default]``` block:
+If your network is situated behind a proxy, you must add its address in a ``https_proxy`` key in the ```[default]``` block:

 .. code-block:: TOML